sinnie/learn_web_dev/node.md

 ## Introduction to Node
 Node.js was created in 2009 by Ryan Dahl as an open-source, cross-platform JavaScript runtime environment for developing a variety of server tools and applications.
 Node uses Chrome's V8 engine to create an event-driven, _single-threaded_, _non-blocking_ I/O model that makes it lightweight and efficient.
 Node excels in real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
 In short, Node allows developers to write JavaScript programs that run directly on an operating system.
 That being said, Node.js is _not_ good for CPU intensive applications.

-From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libuv__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libev directly, but you should be aware of it.
+From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libuv__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libuv directly, but you should be aware of it.

-Node uses libuv
-* __libuv__ is a multi-platform C library that provides support for asynchronous I/O based on event loops.
+* [libuv](http://nikhilm.github.io/uvbook/) is a multi-platform C library that provides support for asynchronous I/O based on event loops.
 It is used to abstract non-blocking I/O operations to a consistent interface across all supported platforms by providing mechanisms to handle file system, DNS, network, child processes, pipes, signal handling, polling and streaming.
 It also includes a thread pool for offloading work for some things that can't be done asynchronously at the operating system level.
 It supports epoll(4), kqueue(2), Windows IOCP, and Solaris event ports.
 And although It is primarily designed for use in Node.js, it is also used by other software projects.
   * It was originally an abstraction around libev or Microsoft IOCP, as libev doesn't support Windows.
 In node-v0.9.0's version of libuv, the dependency on libev was removed
   * __Features:__
     * Full-featured event loop backed by epoll, kqueue, IOCP, event ports.